Learn how to advertise on Google

 With Google Shopping Ads, you gain more visibility compared to other types of campaigns.
 Users will see among other details, a photo of the product, the price, the title and the name of the store.
 To have your campaigns in Google Shopping you must configure your Google Merchant Center and Google Ads accounts and link them.
 Here is a more detailed guide on how to create a Google Shopping campaign in Google Ads.

 Gmail ads are interactive ads displayed on the Promotions and Social tabs in the inbox.
 Some ads are expandable, that is, they open as an email when you click on them.
 Expanded ads can include images, videos or inserted forms.
 Gmail ads allow you to reach potential customers with a more personal format.

-Nothing happens if you don’t have videos, you can create them quickly and basically with the YouTube director.
+Nothing happens if you don’t have videos, you can create them quickly and easily with the YouTube director.

 Enter all possible ad extensions for your business.
 Ad extensions are an effective way to get more clicks on your ads.
 Ex: Phone number, location, featured texts…

-With this guide you should already know how to take the first steps in your Google Ads career but, if you still have doubts, remember that we have a very useful and free downloadable guide and, if You want to know about Google Ads best practices, click here.
+With this guide you should now know how to take the first steps in your Google Ads career.
+If you still have doubts, remember that we have a very useful and free downloadable guide and, if you want to know about Google Ads best practices, click here.